matinak95/matinak95/README.md

 I am a fifth-year Ph.D. student in Electrical and Computer Engineering at the ECE Department at the University of Southern California (USC), Los Angeles, CA.
 I work as a Graduate Researcher at the USC Micro-Electro-Mechanical Systems (MEMS) group under the supervision of Prof. Eun Sok Kim.
 I am completing both my MSc degrees in ECE and Computer Science (CS) at the Viterbi School of Engineering of USC.

 My research areas mainly focus on solutions for noise-robust classifications for automatic lung sound wheezing detection, machine learning for medical sensing applications, integrated hardware implementation for ultra-low power wearables and IoT-based applications, 5G networks circuit design, wireless IC tamper detection through RFID authentication, and RF design and characteristics.
+Before I start my graduate program at USC, I took my BSc degree from the Electrical Engineering department of Sharif University of Technology, Tehran, Iran.

 I brought some photos of my recent works below.
 I hope you enjoy them :)